Cymbeline

 Open Stages Logo Cymbeline poster image

-This play will be staged at The Spring Arts and Heritage Centre (formerly Havant Arts Centre), East Street Havant - Bench Theatre's home since 1977.
-It will be produced in conjunction with The Royal Shakespeare Company as part of their Open Stages initiative.
+This play was staged at The Spring Arts and Heritage Centre (formerly Havant Arts Centre), East Street Havant - Bench Theatre's home since 1977.
+It was produced in conjunction with The Royal Shakespeare Company as part of their Open Stages initiative.

 Cast